 Oviedo (Camino Primitivo)

 The Primitivo was called the “original way”, back when Oviedo was a cultural and political center for Spain.
-This routing is known for its hilly, pastoral terrain and a quieter, more contemplative vibe.
+It’s made our list as one of the most beautiful cities in Spain.
+The routing for the Primitivo is known for its hilly, pastoral terrain and a quieter, more contemplative vibe.
 It starts in Oviedo, go through Lugo and then connects with the Frances after Melide.